 The Forever-era is one of the most fascinating periods in Spice Girls history.
 It was fraught with challenges; the absence of Geri Halliwell being the most obvious one.
 Her departure from the group led to a rather drastic overhaul in their sound.
-One that we cannot for one moment imagine would have occurred under her watchful eye.
+One that is hard to imagine would have occurred under her watchful eye.
 But that’s less a factor in Let Love Lead The Way or – indeed – any of the ballads from Forever since they were probably the least affected of the material.
 But other factors were pressing on the group; the biggest one was their blossoming solo commitments, which heavily dictated how Forever was promoted.
-Melanie B had released her debut album Hot scarcely a month earlier, while Melanie C was rounding off her Northern Star campaign, having scored two #1 singles.
-Even Emma Bunton and Victoria Beckham had dipped their toes in the water as solo artistés.
+Melanie B had released her debut album Hot scarcely a month earlier, while Melanie C was rounding off the Northern Star campaign, having scored two #1 singles.
+Even Emma Bunton and Victoria Beckham had dipped their toes in the water as solo artists by this point.
 The group had enjoyed much success during their hiatus, but they were no longer an infallible pop force that pumped out record-breaking, chart-topping singles.
 In their absence, a new generation of pop acts had appeared and were starting to make their mark (while breaking their own records in the process).
 Amid reports of fractured recording sessions and a miserable album launch party, Forever suddenly started to feel like a burden to the group, which should never have been the case with a new Spice Girls album.

-At this point you might well be wondering what on earth we’re still doing here, considering this all sounds like a bit of a disaster.
-Well, the saving grace is that both Holler and Let Love Lead The Way were brilliant comeback tracks.
-There is no escaping the fact that both present a challenge within the Spice Girls canon and the one facing Let Love Lead The Way is this: it’s not their best ballad.
+Thus, the backdrop to this single was a recipe for disaster.
+But the saving grace is that both Holler and Let Love Lead The Way were brilliant comeback tracks.
+There is no escaping the fact they both present a challenge within the Spice Girls canon and the one facing Let Love Lead The Way is this: it’s not their best ballad.
 How could it be when the group has songs like 2 Become 1 and Viva Forever in their back-catalogue?
-We need to get that one out of the way because that often seems to be the point at which any fair assessment of the track is abandoned.
-It does the single a disservice because this is a great little ballad nonetheless, and as we earlier alluded, features a phenomenal performance from the group – particularly Melanie C – that was quite unlike any they’d done before.
+However, that’s often where any fair assessment of the track is abandoned, which does it a bit of a disservice because this is a great little ballad nonetheless, and features a phenomenal performance from the group – particularly Melanie C – that was quite unlike any they’d done before.

 Part of me laughs